mattyrukee/DevOps_project-01/README.md

-# Introduction to Shell Scripting abd User Input
+# Introduction to Shell Scripting and User Input

 Shell scripting helps us automate repetitive task.
 Bash scripting are essentially a series of commands and instructions that are executed sequentially in a shell.
 These scripts can be executed directly from the command line ot called from other scripts.